Highlights of $900 billion COVID-19 relief, wrapup bills

 OMNIBUS APPROPRIATIONS ($1.4 TRILLION)

-The omnibus measure wraps 12 spending bills into one and funds agency operating budgets through Sept.
+The bill also includes $1.4 trillion in annual spending bills that fund agency operating budgets through Sept.
 30 of next year.
-It combines Democratic priorities such as a $12.5 billion increase over existing budget limits for domestic programs while cutting Immigration and Customs Enforcement detention and removal costs by $431 million.
-COVID-19 has contributed to sharply lower costs.
-Republicans supported sustained defense spending, energy provisions and longstanding bans on federal funding of abortion.
-The measure also provides President Donald Trump with a last, $1.4 billion installment for a wall on the U.S.-Mexico border.
+The measure has not been released but provides President Donald Trump with a last, $1.4 billion installment for a wall on the U.S.-Mexico border.

 MISCELLANEOUS

-The measure also contains more than 3,000 pages of miscellaneous legislation, such as:
+The measure also contains more than 3,000 pages of miscellaneous legislation, including:

 Surprise medical billing.
 Includes bipartisan legislation to protect consumers from huge surprise medical bills after receiving treatment from out-of-network providers.

-Community health centers.
-Reauthorizes, for three years, funding for community health centers and extends a variety of expiring health care policies, including reimbursement rates for various health care providers and procedures under Medicare and Medicaid

 Tax extenders.
-Extends a variety of expiring tax breaks, including lower excise taxes on craft brewers and distillers.
+Extends a variety of expiring tax breaks, including lower excise taxes of craft brewers and distillers.
 Renewable energy sources would see tax breaks extended, as would motorsport facilities, and people making charitable contributions.
-Business meals would be 100% deductible through 2022 and out-of-pocket health care costs would be deductible after they reach 7.5% of income.
-It would also extend favorable tax treatment for “look through” entities of offshore subsidiaries of U.S. corporations.
+Business meals would be 100% deductible through 2022.

 Water projects.
 Includes an almost 400-page water resources bill that targets $10 billion for 46 Army Corps of Engineers flood control, environmental and coastal protection projects.